History of television: France

 With the entry of France into World War II the same year, broadcasts ceased and the transmitter of the Eiffel Tower was sabotaged.
 On September 3, 1940, French television was seized by the German occupation forces.
 A technical agreement was signed by the Compagnie des Compteurs and Telefunken, and a financing agreement for the resuming of the service is signed by German Ministry of Post and Radiodiffusion Nationale (Vichy's radio).
 On May 7, 1943, at 3:00 evening broadcasts.
 The first broadcast of Fernsehsender Paris (Paris Télévision) was transmitted from rue Cognac-Jay.
 These regular broadcasts (51/4 hours a day) lasted until August 16, 1944.
 One thousand 441-line sets, most of which were installed in soldiers' hospitals, picked up the broadcasts.
-These Nazi-controlled television broadcasts from the Eiffel Tower in Paris were able to be received on the south coast of England by R.A.F. and BBC engineers, who photographed the station identification image direct from the screen.
+These German-controlled television broadcasts from the Eiffel Tower in Paris were able to be received on the south coast of England by Royal Air Force and BBC engineers, who photographed the station identification image direct from the screen.

 In 1944, René Barthélemy developed an 819-line television standard.
 During the years of occupation, Barthélemy reached 1015 and even 1042 lines.
 On October 1, 1944, television service resumed after the liberation of Paris.
 The broadcasts were transmitted from the Cognacq-Jay studios.
 In October 1945, after repairs, the transmitter of the Eiffel Tower was back in service.
 On November 20, 1948, François Mitterrand decreed a broadcast standard of 819 lines; broadcasting began at the end of 1949 in this definition.
 Besides France, this standard was later adopted by Algeria, Monaco, and Morocco.
 Belgium and Luxembourg used a modified version of this standard with bandwidth narrowed to 7 MHz.

+Development of color coding standard SECAM began in 1956, by a team led by Henri de France working at Compagnie Française de Télévision; NTSC was considered undesirable in Europe because of its tint problem, requiring an additional control, which SECAM, and later PAL, solved.
+Some have argued that the primary motivation for the development of SECAM in France was to protect French television equipment manufacturers.
+However, incompatibility had started with the earlier unusual decision to adopt positive video modulation for 819-line French broadcast signals (only the UK's 405-line was similar; widely adopted 525- and 625-line systems used negative video).
+Nonetheless, SECAM was partly developed for reasons of national pride.
+Henri de France's personal charisma and ambition may have been a contributing factor; PAL was developed by Telefunken, a German company.

+The first proposed system was called SECAM I and tested in December 1961, followed by other studies to improve compatibility and image quality, but it was too soon for a wide introduction.
+A version of SECAM for the French 819-line television standard was devised and tested, but never introduced.